Nurtured By Nature

 1. Grow our own

-Many carers tended to pot plants in their home.
-If we'd like to get started on this, there are plenty of starter kits online, which can be ordered for delivery.
-We can also get inspired with Homestead Brooklyn's Ultimate Guide to Growing Plants Indoors.
+Not sure where to start?
+There are plenty of starter kits online, which can be ordered for delivery.
+We can also get inspired by checking out Homestead Brooklyn's Ultimate Guide to Growing Plants Indoors.

 Pick Up Limes also have a video on houseplant care tips for beginners: